voostindie/vincents-productivity-suite-for-alfred/README.md

 ### Alfred

 I store all the files for an area under a single directory on disk.
-By enabling the Alfred plugin I can this directory, and specific subdirectories, through a global shortcut, or quickly open them in the Finder.
+By enabling the Alfred plugin I can browse this directory, and specific subdirectories, through a global shortcut, or quickly open them in the Finder.

 The Alfred plugin also add commands to projects and contacts for browsing their files, or opening them in the Finder.